Records

 (a) The current budget, detailed records of receipts and expenditures affecting the operation and administration of the association, and other appropriate accounting records within the last seven years;

-(c) The names of current unit owners, addresses used by the association to communicate with them, and the number of votes allocated to each unit;
+(c) The names of current owners, addresses used by the association to communicate with them, and the number of votes allocated to each [lot or unit];

 (d) Its original or restated declaration, organizational documents, all amendments to the declaration and organizational documents, and all rules currently in effect;